 Local SessionID

-• The Session ID comprises a Universally Unique Identifier (UUID) for each user-agent participating in a call
+• The Session ID comprises a Universally Unique Identifier (UUID) for each user-agent participating in a call.

-• It can be used for end-to-end tracking of a SIP session in IP-based multimedia communication systems in compliance with RFC 7206 and draft-ietf-insipid-session-id-15
+• It can be used for end-to-end tracking of a SIP session in IP-based multimedia communication systems in compliance with RFC 7206 and draft-ietf-insipid-session-id-15.

 Each call consists of four UUIDs known as Local Session ID, Remote Session ID, Final Local Session ID, and Final Remote Session ID.

-• The Local SessionID is generated from the Originating user agent
+• The Local SessionID is generated from the Originating user agent.

-• The Remote SessionID is generated from the Terminating user agent
+• The Remote SessionID is generated from the Terminating user agent.

-• The Final Local Session ID is value of the Local SessionID at the end of the call.
+• The Final Local Session ID is the value of the Local SessionID at the end of the call.

 • The Final Remote Session ID is the Remote Session ID at the end of the call.

-The existing Local and Remote Session ID fields will provide the initial Session ID values, whereas the Final Local and Remote Session IDs will bring a more complete picture of the call.
-These session IDs act as a global call identifier and will help with tracking even when mid-call transfer or other feature interaction occurs that involves Webex Calling and Remote call control, such as Unified CM via Local Gateway.
+These session IDs act as a global call identifier and helps with tracking even when midcall transfer or other feature interaction occurs that involves Webex Calling and Remote call control, such as Unified CM using a Local Gateway.

 Remote SessionID